shubhammongoosetech/email-and-otp-code/README.md

     for giving the lable of the stash

 13. git commit --amend --> this command add the data and changes on list commit we dont need to create the new commit for any changes we can do this

+# Branch

+Head --> head tell like what branch u are working on and what is the current commit